 Radio 2's VHF channels join Radio 1 for two hours of progressive pop With Steeleye Span, Lindisfarme, Uriah Heep; Heads, Hands And Feet.

-5th Salford Uni: Four Nights Drunk, Jigs, Pace Egging Song, We Poor Labouring Men, When I Was On Horseback, Bring Em Down/Haul On The Bowline, Jigs, Gower Wassail, Lark In The Morning, Hornpipes (Pete & Maddy), My Johnny Was A shoemaker (Martin), Female Drummer, Encore: Jigs
+5th Nov Salford Uni: Four Nights Drunk, Jigs, Pace Egging Song, We Poor Labouring Men, When I Was On Horseback, Bring Em Down/Haul On The Bowline, Jigs, Gower Wassail, Lark In The Morning, Hornpipe (Pete & Maddy), My Johnny Was A shoemaker (Martin), Female Drummer, Encore: Jigs

 Sat ?
 Leas Cliff Hall, Folkstone.
 A Saturday in November.
 Gig details thanks to Clive Pilcher.

-26th Brighton College of Education; Per 'Sounds' this was Tyger's last gig
+26th Nov Brighton College of Education; Per 'Sounds' this was Tyger's last gig but there was a gig the next night.

-BAND CHANGES: Ashley Hutchings and Martin Carthy Leave the band.
+Ashley Hutchings and Martin Carthy Leave the band replaced by Bob Johnson and Rick Kemp.

 3rd Dec Stockport College of Technology

 4th Dec Birmingham Town Hall.
-Birmingham Daily post says the band are still 'numbed' by recent departure of Ashley, and the 'imminent departure of Martin' It also says "Rick Kemp, Ashley's replacement was 'introduced' so this, or the night before, could be the experimental' gig that this line up did with Rick and Martin.
+Birmingham Daily post says the band are still 'numbed' by recent departure of Ashley, and the 'imminent departure of Martin' It also says "Rick Kemp, Ashley's replacement was 'introduced' so this, or the night before, or the Leyton Hall one below could be the experimental' gig that this line up did with Rick and maybe Martin.

 17th Little Theatre Middlesbrough.
 Almost certainly Martin Carthy's last gig with this line up.